SC-Develop/SCD-MessageCenter/README.md

 - The Message center to serialize and exchange message/commands between application thread (sender) and remote clients (commands clients)
 <img src="MessageCenter.png"/>
 <p align="center"><b>Fig. 1 - Integration of the message center into a really realized multi-thread audio streaming server</b></p>
-The main task of the Message Center is to serialize the requests (Commands and messages) and route its</p>
+The main task of the Message Center is to serialize the requests (Commands and messages) and route its to destination threads as below explained (see fig. 1):</p>

 - Remote client sends a comand to Message Center (at left in figure).
 - Message Center route it to application destination thread (at right in figure).